-Your mathematics and composition placements are initially based on your ACT or SAT scores and your CCHE index.
+Your mathematics and composition placements are initially based on your ACT English and Mathematics scores or your SAT Critical Reading and Mathematics scores and your high school GPA.
 ACT or SAT scores may be no more than three years old from the date of your advising appointment.
-The CCHE index is calculated using a combination of your high school GPA combined with your ACT or SAT score.
-If you would like to estimate your placements, you can calculate your CCHE index and view our placement guidelines.
-Your placement may be adjusted based on your high school or college transcripts.

 Some major and minor fields require specific courses or sequence of courses, so make sure to select your courses accordingly.

 You can challenge your mathematics and composition placement by taking the Accuplacer exam.
 For more details, please visit the Testing Center website.